 One of the most successful traders of our time, George Soros, once said “It is not whether you’re right or wrong that’s important, it’s how much money you make when you’re right and how much you lose when you’re wrong.”

 One of the biggest mistakes that new forex traders make is taking profit too soon and allowing losers to run.
 Hence, you often find that traders will have a 92%-win rate yet still blow their accounts.
 We have, over the course of our recent training syllabus, covered some strategies to take profit.
-The soundest strategy is to know your expected take profit before you take the trade.
+Know your reward before taking a trade.

 It is human nature to strive to achieve to set goals and that is exactly what the take profit should be seen as – a goal.
 You wouldn’t enter a running race without knowing the distance of the race and the same should be true when it comes to your daily trading.
 If you don’t know your take profit ahead of time, then there is no purpose to your trading, and the market can be prove an unforgiving place to be for a punter.